ferrous-systems/teaching-material2/assignments/rustlatin.md

 For this exercise we define

 - the Vowels of English alphabet → `['a', 'e', 'i', 'o', 'u']`

 - a sentence is a collection of ASCII characters with words that are separated by a white space

-Implement a function that splits a sentence into its words, and adds a suffix or prefix to them according to the following rules:
+✅ Implement a function that splits a sentence into its words, and adds a suffix or prefix to them according to the following rules:

--   If the word begins with a vowel → add prefix “sr” to the word
+- If the word begins with a vowel add prefix “sr” to the word.

--   If the word does not begin with a vowel → add suffix “`rs`” to the word
+- If the word does not begin with a vowel add suffix “`rs`” to the word.

 The function returns a `String` containing the modified words.

 In order to learn as much as possible we recommend following the step-by-step solution.

 ### Getting started

 Find the exercise skeleton in `/assignments/_templates/rustlatin`

 The folder contains each step as it’s own numbered `lib.rs` file.
 Each file contains starter code and a test that needs to pass in order for the step to be considered complete.

 ## Knowledge
 ### Rust Analyzer

 A part of this exercise is seeing type inference in action and to use it to help to determine the type the function is going to return.
 To make sure the file can be indexed by Rust Analyzer, make sure

-* that the
-`rustlatin` folder is your root folder in VSCode
+* that the `rustlatin` folder is your root folder in VSCode
-* rename the file
-you’re currently working on to `lib.rs`.
+* rename the file you’re currently working on to `lib.rs`.
 Name it back to it’s numbered version when you are finished.

 # Step-by-step-Solution

 ## Step 1: Splitting a sentence and pushing its words into a vector.

-Iterate over the sentence to split it into words.
+✅ Iterate over the sentence to split it into words.
 Use the white space as separator.
 This can be done with the [`.split()`](https://doc.rust-lang.org/std/primitive.str.html#method.split) method, where the separator character `' '` goes into the paranthesis.